omersany002/oprakash.github.io/README.md

 Welcome!
 I am a Ph.D. student in Finance at the University of Missouri, with a strong background in quantitative methods, financial modeling, and empirical research.
-I hold a Master’s in Quantitative Finance from Oklahoma State University and a BBA in Finance from the University of Dhaka.
+I hold a Master’s in Quantitative Finance from Oklahoma State University and a BBA in Finance from the University of Dhaka.<br>

 My research interests include:
 - Asset Pricing and Market Efficiency
 - Textual Analysis and Sentiment in Financial Markets
-- Investment Strategies and Portfolio Risk Management I am passionate about using data-driven approaches to investigate questions in Finance.
+- Investment Strategies and Portfolio Risk Management.

+I am passionate about using data-driven approaches to investigate questions in Finance.

 ---